 Audits & Violations

+FMCSA enforcement in 2026 is not episodic.
+It is data-driven, layered, and structurally interconnected.
 Roadside inspections, crash reporting, ELD data streams, Drug & Alcohol Clearinghouse status, complaint filings, and Safety Measurement System (SMS) percentile movement collectively form a continuous enforcement ecosystem.

 This page functions as the topic hub for understanding how violations evolve into investigations, how audits are triggered, and how Out-of-Service (OOS) logic interacts with Safety Fitness Determination (SFD).